-A Russian mole in Germany sows suspicions at home, and beyond
+A Russian Mole in Germany Sows Suspicions at Home, and Beyond

 Some leaders are openly questioning the loyalties of their own security services and just how deep the problem of Russian sympathizers runs within their ranks.

-The case has already led to a second arrest — that of a Russian-born accomplice, who acted as a courier.
-Yet it is still not clear who recruited whom, two people following the investigation said.
+The case has already led to a second arrest — that of a Russia-born accomplice, who acted as a courier and, according to one official, brought some 400,000 euros in cash to Linke from Moscow for his information.
+It is still not clear who recruited whom, two people following the investigation said, but authorities believe the men were put in touch by a German military reservist who is a member of the far-right populist party, the Alternative for Germany, or AfD.

 German authorities — who in public hailed the arrest as a victory against Russia — have batted away journalists’ inquiries.
 They have identified their chief suspect, the soccer coach, only as Carsten L., in keeping with strict privacy laws.
 British news outlets have identified him as Carsten Linke.
 A New York Times investigation confirmed his name, hometown and background.